edmundwsy/RAST_corridor_planning/README.md

 ### [rast_corridor_planning]: Main Planning Package
-Risk-aware map building, corridor generation and planning package for single uav.
+This package is the main package for risk map building, corridor generation and motion planning, including

-Features including

 - DSP Map [4]
 - Risk-aware A star path searching